Filter Pruning by Switching to Neighboring CNNs with Good Attributes

 \subsection{ResNet on ILSVRC-2012}

-For the ILSVRC-2012 dataset, we test our method on \BB{ResNet-18, ResNet-50}; and we use pruning rate 30\% and 40\% for these models.
-Same as~\cite{he2018soft}, we do not prune the projection shortcuts.
-Table~\ref{table:imagenet_accuracy} shows that our MFP outperforms existing methods on the ILSVRC-2012 dataset.
+For the ILSVRC-2012 dataset, we test our method on ResNet-18 and ResNet-50; and we use pruning rate 30\% and 40\% for these models.
+Following~\cite{he2018soft}, we do not prune the projection shortcuts.
+The results are shown in Table~\ref{table:imagenet_accuracy}.